tgillstar/reelvault/README.md

 ## 🔐 Authentication Behavior

-- 🧑‍💼 **Admin Users**: You create their accounts manually in Firebase Console, then use a Node.js script to assign them an `"admin"` custom claim.
+- 🧑‍💼 **Admin Users**: Create manually in Firebase Console → use `scripts/setCustomClaim.js` to assign `"admin"` role via custom claims.
+  - Note: You also need to **manually create a Firestore user document** for each admin to avoid app errors.
-- 👤 **Guest Users**: Can sign in anonymously and access the app for 30 minutes.
-After that, access is revoked automatically.
+- 👤 **Guest Users**:
+  - Sign in anonymously.
+  - Firestore document is created with `isGuest: true` and `createdAt` timestamp.
+  - Automatically signed out after 30 minutes (enforced via Firestore rules and app logic).
 - 🔒 Protected Routes:
-  - `/` — requires `admin` or `guest` login
+  - `/` — requires authenticated `admin` or `guest`
   - `/unauthorized` — shown if access is denied

 ---